 (d) titles of the five most expensive books

 Answer: (d).
 The correlated subquery counts how many books cost more than the current one.
 Requiring that count below 5 means at most four books are pricier, so the current book ranks first through fifth by price.
-That selects the five most expensive titles (see the solved page).
+That selects the five most expensive titles (see the full solution).

 (b) the average male salary exceeds the average of all male employees